enzyme/loopy/README.md

 #### Deep

-A deep loop over an multidimensional array.
+A deep loop over a multidimensional array.

 ```php
 use Enzyme\Loopy\Each;